vosslerbr/vosslerbr/README.md

 # Howdy 🤠, I'm Brady

-### A web developer from Minnesota, USA.
+### A full-stack web developer from Minnesota, USA.

-#### In my current work, I build full-stack applications using Knack, JavaScript/TypeScript, Vue, and Express.
+#### In my current work, I build, maintain, and extend Knack applications with JavaScript/TypeScript, jQuery, and Vue.
+I also build and maintain custom APIs for our clients using Express or Fastify.

 ### Some 😎 **cool** 😎 stuff

-- 🔭 I’m currently working on **Particle!
-"A place for code snippets"**
+- 🔭 I’m currently working on a grocery list app for my wife and I

-- 👨‍💻 My portfolio can be found at [bradyvossler.dev](bradyvossler.dev)
+- 👨‍💻 My portfolio can be found at [bradyvossler.dev](bradyvossler.dev) (new projects coming soon)

 - 📫 How to reach me: **bradyvossler@gmail.com**